cultureally/bubble-sdk/README.md

 ### Create and update

-Create a new object:
+Creating a new object returns the ID of the created object.

 ```ts
 const userID: string = await User.create({ email: "..." });
 ```

-Update an object by calling .save()
+Update an object by calling `.save()`

 ```ts
 const user: User = await User.getByID("123");